Skip to information using the below links:

 Consent is when you want something to happen and agree to it.
 It’s important that no one ever does anything sexual to you unless you consent – it’s your body and no one should ever do anything to you that you don’t want.

-If someone puts pressure on you by saying things like “Come on, you won’t know if you like it until you try”, uses threats to try to get you to do things by saying things like “You wouldn’t want me to post that picture on Snapchat/Instagram would you?” or tries to manipulate you by saying things like “I thought you were cool/more experienced”, they’re not respecting you and it wouldn’t be consent.
+If someone puts pressure on you by saying things like “You won’t know if you like it until you try”, uses threats to try to get you to do things by saying things like “You wouldn’t want me to post that picture on Snapchat/Instagram would you?” or tries to manipulate you by saying things like “I thought you were cool/more experienced”, they’re not respecting you and it wouldn’t be consent.

 It doesn’t matter if you’ve had sex with that person before, or if they’re your partner, ex, or even if you’re married – it’s about whether you want to do it then, in that moment.
-And even if you’ve started having sexual intercourse and then changed your mind, you can stop or decide you don’t like it or want it any more, at any time.
+Even if you’ve started having sexual intercourse and then changed your mind, you can stop or decide you don’t like it or want it any more, at any time.

 Who might rape someone?

 Rape can happen in lots in different ways.
 People often think it would be a stranger who assaults you when you’re alone at night and that there has to be physical force.
-It might happen like that.

-There might not be any physical force involved either – some people who have experienced rape say they froze, tried to negotiate with the person (this might involve them saying you can do this instead – even though they don’t want to do anything), or didn’t feel they could stop things happening, or were afraid of what might happen if they tried to.
+There might not be any physical force involved either – some people who have experienced rape say they froze, tried to negotiate with the person (this might involve them saying you can do this instead – even though they don’t want to do anything), didn’t feel they could stop things happening or were afraid of what might happen if they tried to.
 Some people also become aroused even though they were raped – this is a purely physical reaction and doesn’t mean consent or enjoyment.

 Rape can happen in many different ways.
 All that matters is that someone had sex with you, or attempted to, when you didn’t want them to.